Fear & Hunger: Development and release

-Fear & Hunger was built on the RPG Maker MV engine and was developed over the course of two years.
+Fear & Hunger was built on the RPG Maker MV engine and was developed and designed almost solely by its developer Miro Haverinen over the course of two years.

-The game was designed almost solely by Miro Haverinen.
 In an interview, he stated that the idea for the game was born from his school days when he would propose morally awkward hypotheticals to his classmates that would all take place in a morbid dungeon.
 The first demo of Fear & Hunger served as the practical portion of Haverinen's academic thesis.
 Haverinen has stated that the inspiration for the game came from a desire to create a sensation of relentless darkness and experiment in different ways to evoke hopelessness and horror.
 Silent Hill, Hellraiser, Amnesia: The Dark Descent, Nethack, Berserk, the Souls games and Mortal Kombat were all named as inspirations by Haverinen.
 Some aspects of the game, including a swimming section, were cut during development.

 Fear & Hunger was released on Steam and Itch.io on 11 December 2018.

 Reception

 Fear & Hunger received generally positive reviews.
 Critics praised the game's atmosphere, gameplay, storytelling and unforgiving difficulty.
 Writing for DualShockers, Marcus Jones wrote that, "Fear and Hunger is the absolute essence of grueling, with death being a natural part of the game.
 Yet those who persevere and apply their knowledge of past playthroughs to the current one are granted a one-of-a-kind dungeon crawler that will literally have you crawling back for more."

 Dominic Tarason, writing for Rock Paper Shotgun, praised the game's gameplay and atmosphere but criticized the semi-frequent typos, varying quality of the artwork and some of the more sexual aspects of the horror.

-Lorenzo Sabatino of The Games Machine generally praised the game but criticized the chance based elements of the game's difficulty as being unfair and frustrating.
+Lorenzo Sabatino of The Games Machine generally praised the game but criticized the chance-based elements of the game's difficulty as being unfair and frustrating.

 Brazilian reviewer Cauê Batista described Fear & Hunger as "captivating" but "problematic", praising the game's atmosphere and immersive mechanics but criticising some of the more "morbid" aspects of the game, particularly the "trivialization of sexual violence."